shilaan/personal-website/content/authors/admin/_index.md

 greeting: alzahawi::shilaan()
 ---

-I'm a PhD candidate in [**Organizational Behavior**](https://www.gsb.stanford.edu/programs/phd/fields/organizational-behavior) at the Stanford Graduate School of Business, a Master student in [**Statistical Science**](https://studiekiezer.ugent.be/master-of-science-in-statistical-data-analysis-en/2021) at Ghent University, and a [**Stanford Data Science Scholar**](https://datascience.stanford.edu/programs/stanford-data-science-scholars-program).
+I'm a PhD candidate in [**Organizational Behavior**](https://www.gsb.stanford.edu/programs/phd/fields/organizational-behavior) at the Stanford Graduate School of Business and a [**Stanford Data Science Scholar**](https://datascience.stanford.edu/programs/stanford-data-science-scholars-program).
 Stanford Data Science Scholars are early-career researchers from all parts of the University who are using and developing data science methods in their research.

 I'm interested in Organizational Behavior, with a special interest in Leadership and Managing Groups and Teams.
 In addition to my substantive work in Organizational Behavior, I'm interested in meta-science and methods.
 My favorite letter in the alphabet is <i class="fab fa-r-project" aria-hidden="true" style="color:#035AA6"></i>, and I am weirdly evangelical about it.
-In my free time, I enjoy deadlifting, hiking, and taking board games much too seriously.
+In my free time, I enjoy hot yoga, deadlifting, hiking, and taking board games much too seriously.

 <center>